 ICA cooperative governance principles reflected

-The energy cooperatives that are established following the German Cooperatives Act follow the cooperative principles included there e.g. open and voluntary membership, democratic member control, member economic participation, autonomy and independence, concern for community etc. However, there is little implicit reference to the ICA principles in the definition of the citizens’ energy companies.
+Most, but not all are mentioned explicitly.
+The energy cooperatives that are established following the German Cooperatives Act follow the cooperative principles included there e.g. open and voluntary membership, democratic member control, member economic participation, autonomy and independence, concern for community etc.

 Legal entities allowed